Nnrudrapatna35/college-football-fight-songs-project/proposal/proposal.md

-In our research project, we will be analyzing the fight songs of various college football teams to discover whether a song’s tempo or duration can tell us anything about the content of the song and whether a team’s fight song is any indicator of the team’s success.
+In our research project, we will be analyzing the fight songs of various college football teams to discover whether a song’s tempo or duration can tell us anything about the content of the song and whether a team’s fight song is indicative of their college football program’s success.
 More specifically, we will be examining the fight songs of all 65 teams located across the Power 5 sports conferences (Big 10, Big 12, ACC, Pac-12 and SEC) plus Notre Dame (Independent conference).
-Our dataset, which is fittingly titled `fight-songs`.
-Each observation in the set represents a distinct Power 5 college football team.
-For each team (observation), the dataset features 23 variables (of which we are using 19, plus one of our own, for a total of 20), which contain a wide range of information, primarily concerning the school’s fight song.
+Hence, our dataset, which is fittingly titled `fight-songs`, includes 65 observations.
+Each observation in the set represents a distinct Power 5 college football team (or Notre Dame).
+For each team (observation), the original dataset featured 23 variables.
+However, we plan to use 19 of these variables, plus one of our own, for a total of 20.
+The variables primarily contain information regarding the school’s fight song, as well as a couple of characteristics of the college football teams themselves (i.e. which conference they belong to).

 The variables are as follows: `school`, `conference`, `song_name`, `writers`, `year`, `student_writer`, `official_song`, `bpm`,